mattandersoninf/HackNJIT2018/README.md

  - Heart an opportunity
  - Browse through hearted opportunities
  - Filter by key words when browsing opportunities
- - See teacher email at bottom of each opportunity so student can contact them, separately (maybe for future versions, use in-portal messaging).
+ - See teacher email at bottom of each opportunity so student can contact them, separately (maybe for future versions, use in-portal messaging)

+Additional:
+ - Deploy the portal on NJIT's web servers, so that any faculty or student belonging to NJIT can access the portal when they are physically out of NJIT networks.